 Frequently Asked Questions:

-Why should a landlord hire an attorney to draft and negotiate a commercial lease?
+Why should a landlord hire an attorney to draft a commercial lease?

 Why should a tenant hire an attorney to review and negotiate a commercial lease?

 Why should a tenant looking for commercial space have a commercial leasing broker?